 - Arbitrage: Don't use a landing page that has excessive advertising or is otherwise primarily designed to show ads.
 The main focus of your site shouldn't be ads, regardless of how relevant the ads are to your product.

 - Duplication: Focus on providing the user with useful, unique, and original content such as logos, business names, and images on each domain that you own.

 - Remove all HTML framesets that copy content from domains other than the product landing page domain.

 - If your site has search functionality, make sure that the search results aren't just copied from other sites.

 - Affiliate spam: Own the full checkout process, and don't use a landing page designed to send users elsewhere.

-- Make sure the checkout process is straightforward.
-This includes a working and easy to identify buy button.
+- User cannot purchase: Ensure it’s possible for a user to checkout starting from your landing pages and make sure the checkout process on your site is straightforward.
+This includes a working and easy-to-identify buy button.

 - Change your product's landing page.
 To run your ad, you can either fix your landing page to make it comply, or you can update your product's attribute to point to another part of your site that does comply with our policy.
 If you made changes to comply with our policy, use this link to let us know:

 Most accounts are reviewed within 3 business days, but some can take longer if they need a more complex review.
 If we find that you've removed the violating items from your product data, we’ll remove the warning, or, in the case of account suspension, we'll approve your account to start running.